woodard/libabigail/doc/manuals/kmidiff.rst

 By default, ``kmidiff`` compares all the interfaces (exported functions and variables) between the Kernel and its modules.
-In practice, though, users want to compare a subset of the those interfaces.
+In practice, though, some users might want to compare a subset of the those interfaces.

 Users can then define a "white list" of the interfaces to compare.
 Such a white list is a just a file in the "INI" format that looks